tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes-in-workplace.md

 One skill developed with the above process is "[Suspended judgement](https://en.wikipedia.org/wiki/Suspension_of_judgment)", the ability to acknowledge without judging.
 It's something I'm looking forward to getting better at over time.

 When I have free time, I would go through my notes.
 One by one, I would think about it deeply, transfer the item to a digital form, and cross it out.
-This is a good time to spend more time researching, thinking, elaborating, and figuring out unanswered questions.
+This is a good opportunity to spend time researching, thinking, elaborating, and figuring out unanswered questions.

 ![Crossed items](/assets/img/crossed2.jpg)